cataclysmbnteam/Cataclysm-BN/.github/CONTRIBUTING.md

 ## Translations

-The translation of Cataclysm: DDA is done using Transifex.
+The translation of Cataclysm: BN is done using Transifex.
-Look at the [translation project](https://www.transifex.com/cataclysm-dda-translators/cataclysm-dda/) for an up-to-date list of supported languages.
+Look at the [translation project](https://www.transifex.com/bn-team/cataclysm-bright-nights/) for an up-to-date list of supported languages.

 See [TRANSLATING](../doc/TRANSLATING.md) for more information: